Keilwertm/BlazorBowling/README.md

 - Click on the link for the localhost provided

 dotnet run -c Debug
-- Debug mode runs DebugChecker.cs to check for validation.
+- Debug mode runs DebugChecker.cs to check for validation

 dotnet run -c Release
 - Runs in release mode, showing a 'customer-facing' product